 Configuring Account Engagement

-To access the engagement configuration interface in the Terminus Hub, navigate to User Settings > Configuration > Account Engagement.
+To access the engagement configuration interface in Data Studio, navigate to User Settings > Configuration > Account Engagement.

 Within the General settings section, users can first select which types of engagement signals they’d like to include.
 They can also determine whether all selected signal types need to occur during the reporting cohort in order for an account to be considered “engaged,” or if any of the signals occurring can denote account engagement.